Optimization of Fully Controlled Sweeping Processes: Introduction and Problem Formulation

 Section~\ref{sec:sweep} is the culmination of this paper.
 It establishes new necessary optimality conditions for relaxed intermediate local minimizers of the original sweeping control problem $(P)$ by passing to the limit from the optimality conditions for the discrete approximation problems derived in Section~\ref{sec:disc}.
 The proof is quite involved being heavily based on advanced tools of variational analysis and second-order computations.
 The obtained results are expressed entirely in terms of the given data of $(P)$ and include, among various primal and dual relationships, novel local and global maximization conditions that can be treated as far-going sweeping counterparts of the Pontryagin Maximum Principle for the hard-constrained problems under consideration.

 The concluding Section~\ref{sec:exa} presents three examples of sweeping optimal control problems of their own interest.
 The provided arguments and calculations illustrate how the main results of Section~\ref{sec:sweep} can be applied for all the three types of controls under consideration in $(P)$.
-Using the obtained necessary optimality conditions for the corresponding problems $(P)$ in these examples allows us to explicitly compute optimal solutions.
+Using the obtained necessary optimality conditions for the corresponding problems $(P)$ in these examples, together with imposing and justifying some additional assumptions on the class of controls considered therein, allows us to explicitly determine a unique solutions satisfying them.

 Throughout the paper we use the standard notation of variational analysis; see, e.g., \cite{m18,rw}.
 Recall that, depending on the context, the sign $^*$ indicates the matrix transposition and the set duality/polarity defined by $\O^*:=\{v\in\R^n\;|\;\la v,x\ra\le 0\;\mbox{ for all }\;x\in\O\}$, where $\O\subset\R^n$.
 As usual, $\N:=\{1,2,\ldots\}$.